mde/ejs/README.md

 ## Content-negotiation

-Geddy can perform content-negotiation, and respond with with the correct format based on the requested filename-extension.
+Geddy can perform content-negotiation, and respond with with the correct format based on the requested filename extension.

 If you have a JSON-serializable JavaScript object you want to return in JSON format, pass your JavaScript object to the